Marsheaven/Normalcity/Spark/SparkPi_Application_Exercise.md

 18/10/08 00:59:49 INFO ShutdownHookManager: Deleting directory /tmp/spark-5122bf5f-f460-49cd-84cc-d0d5ed0164c8
 [root@localhost SparkPi]#
 ```
-We can see the result of this application at the message as "Pi is roughly 3.14048".
+We can see the result of this application at the message of "Pi is roughly 3.14048".